cilium/cilium/Documentation/hubble.rst

           Hubble internals.

 .. note:: This documentation covers the Hubble server (sometimes referred as
-          "Hubble embedded") and Hubble-relay components but does not cover the Hubble UI and CLI.
+          "Hubble embedded") and Hubble Relay components but does not cover the Hubble UI and CLI.

 Hubble builds on top of Cilium and eBPF to enable deep visibility into the